mas-bandwidth/gafferongames/content/post/why_cant_i_send_udp_packets_from_a_browser.md

 It's designed for games like [agar.io](http://agar.io) that need to shunt players off from the main website to a number of dedicated server instances, each with some maximum number of players (up to 256 players per-instance in the reference implementation).

-The basic idea is that the web backend performs authentication and when a client wants to play, some REST call provides a connect token to the client over HTTPS, which is passed to the dedicated server as part of the connection handshake over UDP.
+The basic idea is that the web backend performs authentication and when a client wants to play, some REST call that client with a connect over HTTPS, which is passed to the dedicated server as part of the connection handshake over UDP.

 Connect tokens are short lived and rely on a shared private key between the web backend and the dedicated server instances.
 The benefit of this approach is that only authenticated clients are able to connect to the dedicated servers.

 Where netcode.io wins out over WebRTC is simplicity.
 By focusing only on the dedicated server case, it removes the need for ICE, STUN and TURN.
-By implementing its encryption, signing and authentication with [libsodium](http://libsodium.org) it avoids the complexity of a full implementation of DTLS, while still providing the same level of security.
+By implementing encryption, signing and authentication with [libsodium](http://libsodium.org) it avoids the complexity of a full implementation of DTLS, while still providing the same level of security.

 Over the past month I've created a [reference implementation](http://netcode.io) of netcode.io in C. It's licenced under the BSD 3-Clause open source licence.
 Over the next few months, I hope to continue refining this implementation, spend time writing a spec, and work with people to port netcode.io to different languages.